erock530/erock530/README.md

 ## About me

-I have 20 years experience working professionally in IT.
-My specialty is Linux and I keep up with the ever-evolving software and systems engineering landscapes.
+Hi, I'm Eric.
+With over 20 years of experience in IT, I have extensive expertise in DevOps, systems automation, and systems engineering.
+I am dedicated to keeping pace with the constantly evolving landscape of software technologies.

 ## Technologies